Case study: Cunard

 Content audit

-I used a site crawler to map the live site
+I used a crawler app to extract a sitemap.

-These were captured in a spreadsheet from where they could be printed onto file cards for physical sorts, or uploaded to an online card sorting tool for remote sessions in Cunard’s overseas offices
+These were captured in a spreadsheet from where they could be printed onto file cards for in-person sorts, or uploaded to an online card sorting tool for remote sessions in Cunard’s overseas offices

 I wanted to understand the participants’ thoughts as they grouped the cards, so I let them work through the cards uninterrupted and then ended the session with a review of their decisions